eb613819/multiregion-k3s-azure/README.md

 **Ansible** is used to configure the cluster after provisioning:
 - Install k3s server on the control plane node
 - Join worker nodes across both regions to the cluster
-- Deploy the test application to validate scheduling
+- Deploy [kube-latency-map](https://github.com/eb613819/kube-latency-map) to validate scheduling and measure/visualize latency

 **k3s** is the chosen Kubernetes distribution.
 It is lightweight and exposes the control plane components, allowing future replacement of `kube-scheduler` with a custom RL-based implementation.
 It also allows all nodes across both regions to participate in a single cluster without the federation complexity that multi-region AKS deployments require.